 - a.
 Point at the runner who passed their teammate and loudly verbalize "out" and give the out signal. - b.
-Let the play continue ends of the play.
+Let the play continue responsible for the coverage move to get the best perspective of both ends of the play.
 Most rundowns are covered by only one umpire.